darekkay/app-and-play/README.md

 [![Travis](https://img.shields.io/travis/com/darekkay/app-and-play.svg?style=flat-square)](https://travis-ci.com/darekkay/app-and-play) [![license](https://img.shields.io/github/license/darekkay/app-and-play.svg?style=flat-square)](https://github.com/darekkay/app-and-play/blob/master/LICENSE)

 This is a collection of apps used to complement your board games.
-Those are mostly **not** standalone games and you will need to buy the original game to be able to play it.
+Those are mostly **not** standalone games, and you will need to buy the original game to be able to play it.

 - [Live Demo](https://darekkay.com/app-and-play/#/)